Smoked Muskrat with Bourbon Glaze

 3Cooking Instructions

-4. Smoking: Place muskrat on smoker, add wood chips.
-Smoke for 2-2.5 hours until internal temperature reaches 160°F.
+3. Smoking: Smoke until the internal temperature reaches 160°F.

-6. Glazing: Brush muskrat with glaze during last 30 minutes of smoking.
-Apply 2-3 coats.
+5. Glazing: Brush with glaze during the last 30 minutes of cooking.

 4Chef's Notes & Pairings